bonnee/Bonnee.github.io/content/blog/stm32-vscode.md

 > Originally published on [GitHub Gists](https://gist.github.com/Bonnee/393c4be25d2e8620d9ec406073940d3a)

-This guide will help you install and setup Visual Studio Code for programming and debugging STM32 boards.
+This page will help you setup Visual Studio Code for programming and debugging STM32 boards using STM32CubeMX projects.

 I tested this guide under Arch Linux and Ubuntu 18.04.
-If you get it to work under other setups please let me know so I will update the steps with more info.
+If you get it to work under other setups please let me know so that I can update the steps with more info.

 ## Warning
 If you were using STM32CubeIDE or SystemWorkbench before, you need to convert your projects in order for them to work.
 The conversion procedure is fully reversible.<br/>
 Up until the time of writing this guide, it is not possible to use STM32CubeIDE and Visual Studio Code on the same project unless some configuration changes are made on CubeIDE.
-Besides that, it is reccomended that every person that works on a project runs the same working environment.
+Besides that, it is recommended that every person that works on a project runs the same working environment.

 # Installation

----

 ## Steps
 1. [STM32CubeMX](#1-stm32cubemx)